The U.S. Case against the EU - DS316

 The US position, on the other hand, has always been that European government support must be withdrawn entirely as a pre-condition to negotiation.
 A demand for unilateral surrender is obviously an unacceptable basis for discussions.

 Whatever happens, Europe and the US will almost certainly be compelled to negotiate a new civil aircraft agreement of some description, eventually.
-The question is simply how long the US will drag out the dispute.
-Until the US is ready to adopt a reasonable position, the EU will request resumption of an arbitration concerning the amount of annually-recurring countermeasures it is permitted to take against US imports.
+The question is simply how long the US will drag out the dispute, and how much harm will be done to the aviation industry and the EU/US trading relationship in the meantime.

 Background to this dispute